ffboy/ThinGrid/README.md

 along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 # Used software:
+We would like to thank the authors of the following software for enabling us to quickly implement this piece of software.
 ## Optimization.Framework: ##
 The Optimization.Framework allows you to use C# as a modelling language for mathematical optimization.
 It furthermore allows you to use solvers as services.
 Copyright © Lars Beckmann